jito-foundation/ncn-template/simulation-test-detailed-guide.md

 This function:

-1. Gets clients for the restaking, vault, and tip router programs
+1. Gets clients for the restaking, vault, and NCN programs
 1. Initializes configurations for both the vault and restaking programs
 1. Creates a new NCN using the restaking program
-1. Sets up the tip router with the newly created NCN
+1. Sets up the NCN with the newly created NCN
 1. Returns a TestNcn struct containing the NCN root and empty lists for operators and vaults

 ### `do_admin_register_st_mint()`